-Best Beer History Book: Ambitious Brew: The Story of American Beer
+Maureen Ogle Ambitious Brew: The Story of American Beer

-If you’re flush with extra free time, try reading a great beer book such as Maureen Ogle’s Ambitious Brew: The Story of American Beer.
+If you’re flush with extra free time, try reading a great beer book such as Maureen Ogle’s 'Ambitious Brew: The Story of American Beer.'
 “If you like history and you like beer, this is your book,” says O’Sullivan of 21st Amendment Brewery.

-“Ambitious Brew is a historical account of beer in America from the wave of German immigration in the late 1800s and how that led to the popularization of the lager style we enjoy today from the largest multinational breweries.”
+“'Ambitious Brew' is a historical account of beer in America from the wave of German immigration in the late 1800s and how that led to the popularization of the lager style we enjoy today from the largest multinational breweries.”

 The world of beer can be mighty overwhelming.
 Maybe I’m a little biased here, but my book is a fantastic compass for navigating the confusing world of pilsners, IPAs, barrel-aged stouts, sour ales, and more.
 After reading this book, you’ll be able to namecheck your favorite hop varieties and cruise beer aisles with confidence.

-Best Beer Book for Foodies: The Brewmaster’s Table: Discovering the Pleasures of Real Beer With Real Food
+Garrett Oliver The Brewmaster’s Table: Discovering the Pleasures of Real Beer With Real Food

 The classic book from Garrett Oliver “should be at the top of every beer lover’s gift list,” says Sam Pecoraro, the head brewer at Von Ebert Brewing’s location in the Pearl District in Portland, Oregon.
 “Not only is it an aesthetically beautiful book, but it’s also a wealth of inspiration, resources, and references.
 Additionally, Oliver just launched the Michael Jackson Foundation for Brewing & Distilling, a grant-making organization that funds scholarship awards to Black, Indigenous, and people of color within the brewing and distilling trades.
 The book, along with a donation, would make the perfect gift!”